Faced with surgery for hip dysplasia? These resources will hopefully help make the time in the Spica cast a little bit easier:

 Spica Life's mission is to give parents beginning life with a baby in a spica cast the tools and resources they need to confidently care for their baby, and quickly redefine their "normal".

-These two videos are just some of the fantastic resources developed by Bridget & Kyle after their daughter, Londyn was diagnosed with hip dysplasia in 2015.Visit Spica Life
+Bridget & Kyle developed some fantastic video resources after their daughter, Londyn was diagnosed with hip dysplasia in 2015.Visit Spica Life

 Written by a parent for other parents, Cast Life provides explanations of this common condition, outlining the various treatments involved, and detailing what life may be like for you and your child in a cast; Cast Life also deals with the emotional side of DDH.